-However, when GDP falls and rises, the metric doesn’t acknowledge the impact of rising prices or inflation.
-The GDP deflator displays the various range of price changes on GDP by first initiating a base year, and then relating the present rate to the prices of the base year.
+However, when GDP falls and rises, the metric does not acknowledge the impact of rising prices or inflation.
+The GDP deflator displays the various range of price changes on GDP by first initiating a base year and then relating the present rate to the prices of the base year.

-Given below are important MCQs on GDP deflator to analyze your understanding of the topic.
+There are important MCQs given on GDP deflator to analyse your understanding of the topic.
 The answers are also given for your reference.

 GDP Deflator MCQs

-2. What was the estimated real GDP change percentage between 2000 and 2002?
+Q.2 What was the estimated real GDP growth rate of India in 2002?

-B) Shows real GDP growth on the basis of current production
+B) It shows real GDP growth on the basis of current production.

 D) None of the above